dpFHGR/NoSQL25/README.md

 Along with the main branch, 2 side branches were used for development(feat_entities, search_function).

 Data Dumping:
+Finally, a data dump was performed to backup and restore the MongoDB database in a Docker container.
+The following was done:
 1. "docker exec -it mongodb mongodump --db monitoring_db --out /data/db/dump": This creates the Dump on the container which we cannot see.
 2. "mkdir .\mongo_dump": With this, we create a new Folder in the NoSQL25 Folder.
 3. "docker cp mongodb:/data/db/dump .\mongo_dump": With this, we copy the Dump locally.